news

 “Our north star is taking care of children,” Anthony Chang, founder of ISPI, said in his opening remarks.
 “I think we underestimate how much we learn together.
 I look at our jobs not as jobs but as a special calling — taking care of children.”

-In addition to PIN and ISPI, the event was sponsored by Georgia Tech’s Office of Corporate Engagement, Children’s Healthcare of Atlanta, the Georgia Department of Economic Development, the Georgia Research Alliance, the International Children’s Advisory Network, and Shriner’s Children’s Research Institute, among others.
+In addition to PIN, ISPI, and PDC, the event was sponsored by Georgia Tech’s Office of Corporate Engagement, Shriner’s Children’s Research Institute, Children’s Healthcare of Atlanta, the Georgia Department of Economic Development, the Georgia Research Alliance, and the International Children’s Advisory Network, among others.

 Status